It’s Time to Sing!

 - that vocabulary and the comprehension of the words are reinforced with each repetition

-- they can be sung at school, at home with family members and friends – or alone because of the enjoyment to enjoy the pleasure they provide
+- they can be sung at school, at home with family members and friends or alone because of the enjoyment and the pleasure they provide

 - Nursery rhymes should be a part of children’s pre-literacy skills and cognitive development